chanzuckerberg/idetik/packages/react/README.md

 ### Basic Usage

-Here is an example of using the `OmeZarrImageViewer` component in a Next.js app:
+Here is an example of using the `OmeZarrImageViewer` component:
 ```tsx
 "use client";
 import { IdetikProvider, OmeZarrImageViewer, ChannelControlsList } from "@idetik/react";